Below you will find important information for the upcoming Parkview Preschool year:

 The Parkview Preschool is a not for profit and cooperative organization dependent upon parental involvement.
 The executive is a committee of volunteer parents currently in the program.

-Currently, the Preschool accepts 16 children in the 4-year-old am program and 14 in the 3/4-year-old pm program.
+Currently, the Preschool accepts 16 children in the 4-year-old am program.
 There are 14 children accepted in the 3-year-old am program.

 *According to licensing children must be toilet trained.